gboehl/macro_puzzles/README.rst

 Misc
 ^^^^

+* **The U.S. Pulic Debt Valuation Puzzle**\ : The market value of outstanding U.S. government debt in the exceeds the expected present discounted value of current and future primary surpluses by a multiple of U.S. GDP. *(Jiang et al, 2019, NBER WP 26583)*
 * **The Fiscal Price Puzzle**\ : VAR evidence suggests that inflation tends to decline when government spending increases. *(Jørgensen and Ravn, 2019, unpublished manuscript)*
 * **The Rational Expectations Puzzle**\ : Survey evidence contradicts the rational expectations hypothesis. *(Greenwood and Shleifer, 2014, ReStud)*